 I have previously said you probably want to, or at least should want to, move away from Google Chrome as your web browser.
-I also listed a couple of alternatives, but reading back I noticed I wasn't more specific in how you can, and probably should, set those alterntives up.
+I also listed some alternatives, but reading back I noticed I wasn't more specific in how you can, and probably should, set those alternatives up.
 Let's start with Firefox.

-After some deliberation I have now decided on going with Firefox as my main web browser.
-I had some good time with Vivaldi, but unfortunately Vivaldi isn't available on my mobile devices.
-It is still my second browser on my desktops though, and I do have it fully configured etc.
+After some deliberation, I have now decided to use Firefox as my main web browser.
+I had some quality time with Vivaldi, but unfortunately Vivaldi isn't available on my mobile devices.
+It is still my second browser on my desktops though, and I have it fully configured, etc.

 On my mobile devices I had some good experiences of Brave browser.
 Then I learnt that Brave browser had some worrying funding schemas going to extreme right-wing groups, and also that the former (sacked) Mozilla CEO, who was funding campaigns out of his own pocket to stop LGBT-people from marrying etc, now was working in Brave, I figured I should revisit my options, as there are some things I do not wish to support.

-Firefox has been around for a while, and its latest generation of browsers are top-notch.
-They have also built in privacy concious controls for pretty much everything, and if you know what settings to tweak and what add-ons to...umm...add, it can be made very secure, privacy concious and still usable.
-Furthermore, it works fine on all platforms, such as desktops and mobile devices.
+Firefox has been around for a while, and its latest generation of browsers are top notch.
+They have also built in privacy conscious controls for pretty much everything, and if you know what settings to tweak and what add-ons to...umm...add, it can be made very secure, privacy conscious and still usable.
+It works fine on all platforms, such as desktops and mobile devices.
 It also can sync your bookmarks and other settings between your devices.
 In short, you can have all the benefits of Google Chrome, without selling your soul, and your data, to Google.

 It should be noted that you should aim to keep your add-ons to as few as possible.
-The more add-ons you add, the more likely you are to become an unsuspecting victim of bad code somewhere, so add-ons should be carefully considered before installing them.
-Having said that, I will be suggesting a couple of add-ons that you should install, which can help you increase your privacy.
+The more add-ons you add, the more likely you are to become an unsuspecting victim of bad code somewhere, so add-ons should be considered carefully before installing them.
+I will suggest a couple of add-ons that you should install, which can help you increase your privacy.

-If you have downloaded Firefox and you wish to use the multi-device sync functionality, you are probably going to wish to create a sync account, but this is entirely optional.
+If you have downloaded Firefox and you wish to use the multi-device sync functionality, you will probably wish to create a sync account, but this is entirely optional.
 If you have multiple devices and you do not wish to create an account, you can instead set up Firefox for each of your devices.
-I like having a sync account though, so I'm going to assume you do too.
+I like having a sync account though, so I will assume you do too.

 Next you should open up your "Preferences" and go to the "Privacy & Security" settings.
 Start with scrolling down to "Firefox Data Collection and Use" and uncheck all the boxes there.